cursedtoast/re2-remake-autosplitter/README.md

 After activating the RE2 autosplitter, click "Settings".
 Place a checkmark next to every split you want to use.

 Afterwards, create your splits.
-Name them anything you want (just make sure they correspond with a checkmarked autosplit).
+Name them anything you want (just make sure you have one split for each checkmarked autosplit setting).
 Order them however you'd like.

 Make sure you compare against Game Time.